buildLittleWorlds/applied-AI/src/content/docs/chapters/crafting-prompts.md

 4. Constraints: [Any limitations or specific requirements]
 5. Length/Format: [The desired length or format of the output]

-Example: Melody Generation Prompt
+Example: World-Building Prompt

-Task: Compose a melody
-Style/Genre: Indie rock, similar to The Strokes
-Content: Include a catchy hook in the first four bars
-Constraints: Use only notes from the C major scale Length/Format: 16 bars, with a tempo of 120 BPM

-Exercise: Create a Prompt Format
+Task: Create a fictional setting
-- Develop a prompt format that works for your specific needs
-- Write three prompts using this format for different test cases
+Style/Genre: Dystopian future for a concept album
+Content: Include a unique form of government and a central conflict
+Constraints: The world should have clear connections to current social issues Length/Format: 300-word description outlining key aspects of the world

 ## Using Examples and References